mikolove/AllMightWorkout/README.md

     _ Migrate to compose all views
     _ Switch to modular design
-    _ Migrate to version control
+    _ Migrate to version catalog
     - Re Do tests, make the whole code/features more lightweight

 Done :